BlogKubernetes

 Write a Kubernetes audit policy that captures the right events at the right level, then query the log to find exactly who deleted that deployment at 2am.

-A focused audit policy
+Write a focused audit policy

 audit-policy.yaml